Will-Bee/ESP8266-discordWebhook/README.md

 ### Configuration

 * Your device MUST have ESP8266
-* This project was built with NodeMcu V3 board
+* This project was made for NodeMcu V3 board

 #### Edit variables